What is a Domain Name?

 * Note you will need a hosting account to support websites and email as space is required for storing emails and web pages

 How Do I Get One?

 Think of a name.
 Try and choose a name that is easy to remember, short, and if possible one that describes your website.
 For instance, an online dating service may use a domain name like www.lovedatinglondon.com.

 You can do this using our domain checker tool.
 Simply type the name you want into the search box and away you go!
 Many of the popular domains will already be registered, so be prepared to use your imagination and consider alternative domain endings (like: .eu, .biz, .uk.com or .me.uk).

 Already have a domain name then transfer to us by clicking here

-Web hosts are companies that provide space on a server owned or leased for use by clients, as well as providing Internet connectivity, typically in a data center.
-Web hosts can also provide data center space and connectivity to the Internet for other servers located in their data center.
+Web hosts are companies that provide space on a server owned or leased for use by clients, as well as providing Internet connectivity, typically in a data centre.
+Web hosts can also provide data centre space and connectivity to the Internet for other servers located in their data centre.
 The scope of web hosting services varies greatly.
 The most basic is web page and small-scale file hosting, where files can be uploaded via File Transfer Protocol (FTP) or a Web interface.
-The files are usually delivered to the Web "as is" or with minimal processing.
+The files are usually delivered to the Web “as is” or with minimal processing.

 Our web hosting servers are UK based and have a minimum connected yearly figure of 99.2% (2011 figures).
 Most of this downtime is over night and for a duration of minutes which has very little of no impact on our clients.